 There are lots of options for helping to keep your pet’s teeth healthy.
 It can get a bit confusing but essentially talk to your vet for great advice.
 Some of these options are include:

-• Brush pet’s teeth with special pet toothpaste, a pet toothbrush or cloth.
+- Brush pet’s teeth with special pet toothpaste, a pet toothbrush or cloth.
 There are also rubber finger stalls that you can put on your finger to brush their teeth with.
 Even done for one minute a day will help prevent dental decay and gum disease.
-Dentist with horse smiling

 See you in the clinic!
 The Adelaide City Dental Care Team.